Peru revises pandemic death toll, now worst in the world per capita

 The government said it will now update its death count, which stood at 69,342 as of Sunday, in part because of a lack of testing that made it difficult to confirm whether a person had died due to the virus or some other cause.

-According to Johns Hopkins data here, Hungary had the worst number of per capita COVID-19 deaths at about 300 per 100,000 people.
+According to Johns Hopkins data, Hungary had the worst number of per capita COVID-19 deaths at about 300 per 100,000 people.
 With its updated death toll, Peru now stands at more than 500 COVID-19 deaths per 100,000 people.

 "We think it is our duty to make public this updated information," said Peru Prime Minister Violeta Bermudez during a news conference announcing the result of the review.